 Catholics believe that some people retain a "stain" on their souls for sins they have committed even if they repented of them and asked for forgiveness.
 When they die this stain remains on their immortal souls.
 Those whose stained souls are not considered worthy of eternal torment in hell fire must still have them "cleaned" before entering God's presence.

 The Catholic church's doctrinal solution to the problem (which they created) of a "dirty" soul is that it must enter an intermediary state of existence known as purgatory.
 Once there, a person must spend a short but unknown amount of time enduring sufferings in order to be purged from all sin and made spiritually clean.
-It is only after this purging in purgatory, according to the church, that a person is worthy enough to enter heaven.
+It is only after this purging, according to the church, that a person is worthy enough to enter heaven.

-The Catholics defend their teaching concerning purgatory by arguing that prayer for the dead is an ancient practice (actually, it is an ancient false practice promulgated by those considered authorities by the church).
+The Catholics defend their teaching by arguing that prayer for the dead is an ancient practice (actually, it is an ancient false practice promulgated by those considered authorities by the church).
 Its practice assumes some of those who have died are in a state of suffering that prayer by the living can somehow lessen.

 Scripture, however, does not mention or even hint at the existence of a spiritual "cleaning station" called purgatory!
 It also does not teach that the prayers of the living can somehow benefit those who have died (who are actually unconscious in their graves awaiting a yet future resurrection from the dead).